Optimized WordPress Disallowed Plugins

 Why plugins are disallowed

 There are 4 main reasons why plugins may be disallowed.
 While a plugin may be disallowed for less common explanations, the primary 4 causes for blacklisting a plugin will be covered by this article.
-If you have additional questions or concerns, please contact us via phone or Live Chat for assistance.
+If you have additional questions or concerns, please contact us via phone or chat for assistance.

 The main reasons a plugin may be blacklisted are as follows: